 Recruiting qualified individuals for your optometric practice is vital to ensuring that your practice runs smoothly and your patients are treated with the care that they deserve.
 But recruiting can be a long, complicated process that may result in selecting a bad candidate for the role.
 If the candidate isn’t the right fit, you might add to the stress of your optometric practice which could result in higher turnover rates.

-How to Find Top Talent For Your Optometric Practice In 2018
+How to Find Top Talent For Your Optometric Practice

 Write Better Job Descriptions

 If you’re having trouble finding a candidate that matches what you’re looking for, then you might be using a sub optimal job description.
 With the right job description, you can attract candidates that better match your requirements for building a qualified team to enhance the patient experience.